RasmusEdgar/dintwm/README.md

   * POPKEY\_SWITCHF=, which is default set to "rawkey control lcommand s", flip through layouts forwards
   * POPKEY\_SWITCHB=, which is default set to "rawkey control lcommand s", flip through layouts backwards
   * POPKEY\_CMD_0..9=, spawns custom commands.
 Defaults set to "rawkey control lcommand 0..9"
+  * POPKEY\_CXM_EXIT=, which is default set to "rawkey control lcommand q", exits commodity
   * TOPGAP=, which is default set to 0, sets the top gap of the screen to show workbench bar
   * RIGHTGAP=, which is default set to 0, sets a right gap
   * LEFTGAP=, which is default set to 0, sets a left gap